 When a woman suffers from pseudocyesis, she will develop just as she would during a regular pregnancy; starting out with things like morning sickness and frequency in urination and then it will develop into swollen and sore breasts and eventually into a swollen belly and the look of being pregnant.
 The only real difference is that there is no real baby and no labor, but possibly the feel of being in labor.

-There are also cases where it has been shown that patients who suffer from this condition have also experienced some kind of sexual abuse, poverty or another type of emotional trauma.
+There are also cases where it has been shown that patients who suffer from this condition have also experienced some kind of sexual abuse, poverty or other type of emotional trauma.
 Creating a pregnancy is their brain’s way of coping with the experience.

 Signs of Pseudocyesis or a False Pregnancy